dansmyers/Simulation/6-Erlang_Formulas/README.md

 Agner Erlang was a Danish mathematician, statistician and engineer, who invented the fields of traffic engineering and queueing theory.
 He worked for the Copenhagen Telephone Company from 1908 to 1929 and developed methods to analyze the use of telephone circuits and operators.
 The Erlang distribution and the Erlang unit, used to measure load in telecom systems, are both named after him.

+Erlang is responsible for many of the orginal results we've investigated this semester.
+He showed that telephone traffic functioned according to a Poisson process and derived the first results for what we now call the M/M/1 queue.
+His most important results are three formulas, known as **Erlang-A**, **Erlang-B**, and **Erlang-C** that predict behaviors in multi-server queueing systems.

 Consider a telephone system with the following characteristics:

 - Customers arrive according to a Poisson process at rate *λ*.
 The length of each call is exponentially distributed with average *s*.
 These assumptions are the same as the M/M/1 queue and our other models.